saumitrasapre/rackware-training/Microsoft WMI/WMI-Notes-1.md

 # Windows Management Instrumentation (WMI)

-Windows Management Instrumentation (`WMI`) is a susbsytem of Windows Powershell that gives administrators access to powerful system monitoring tools.
+Windows Management Instrumentation (`WMI`) is a subsystem of Windows Powershell that gives administrators access to powerful system monitoring tools.
 It is basically a management interface that can access data in great detail about a computer.

 It is built upon the Common Information Model (`CIM`), which is an open-source standard for accessing and displaying information about a computer.
 It is an industry standard that’s been around for many years, but it has no method included to access data on a remote computer.
 WMI is Microsoft’s version of `CIM`.